-The products of the Group, including switching power supplies, are mainly sold to retailors and system assembling companies.
-Considering transaction records with the customers in the past year and accumulated experiences, the Group estimates the expected return rate of products and use it to recognize the refund liabilities (recorded as other current liabilities) and the related rights to the products to be returned (recorded as other current assets).
+The products of the Group, including switching power supplies, are mainly sold to dealers and system assembling companies.
+Considering transaction records with the customers in the past year and accumulated experiences, the Group uses the expected value to estimate the expected return rate of products and use it to recognize the refund liabilities (recorded as other current liabilities) and the related rights to the products to be returned (recorded as other current assets).
 Other products are sold at fixed price according to the contract agreements.